Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Results and discussion

 The quantity $\bar{s}^2$, derived from the self-consistent equations, measures the expectation value of the singlet projection operator $\left(\frac{1}{4} - \vec{S}_1 \cdot \vec{S}_2\right)$ on a dimer in the mean-field dimerized ground state.
 It reaches its maximum value of $\bar{s}^2=1$ at $J_1 = 0$ and $J_1 = 1$ for the frustrated and unfrustrated cases, respectively, as shown in Fig.~\ref{fig:s2}, showing a full condensation of singlets.
 As $J_1$ is varied, $\bar{s}^2$ decreases on both sides but remains finite throughout the parameter range, indicating that the mean singlet amplitude of the system stays nonzero.
-At these points, the ground state energy per dimer, in units of $J_d$, is $-\frac{3}{4}$.

 The mean-field ground state is a quantum-disordered phase when the triplons are gapped and exhibit zero magnetic moment.
 However, an ordered phase begins to emerge at a certain ordering wavevector $\vec{Q}$ when the spin gap closes.
-Fig.~\ref{fig:gap_nc} shows the triplet condensation density alongside the spin gap.
-It can be seen that the triplet condensation density starts to increase from zero as the spin gap vanishes, signaling the emergence of two ordered phases with ordering wavevectors $(\frac{\pi}{2}, \pi)$ and $(0,0)$, respectively.
-These ordering wave vectors are also evident from the dispersion plot shown in Fig.~\ref{fig:disp}, as one can see, the dispersion is minimum at $(\frac{\pi}{2},\pi)$ for $J_1=0.0$ and $(0,0)$ at $J_1=2.0$. $n_c$ stays zero in the region $-0.81<J_1<2.81$, showing that there are only singlets on the bonds in the ground state, so this region is a quantum disordered dimerized phase.
+Fig.~\ref{fig:gap_nc} shows the triplet condensation density ($n_c$) alongside the spin gap.
+It can be seen that the triplet condensation density starts to increase from zero as the spin gap vanishes, signaling the emergence of two ordered phases with ordering wavevectors $\left(\frac{\pi}{2},\pi\right)$ and $(0,0)$, respectively.
+These ordering wave vectors are also evident from the dispersion plot shown in Fig.~\ref{fig:disp}, as one can see, the dispersion is minimum at $\left(\frac{\pi}{2},\pi\right)$ for $J_1=0.0$ and $(0,0)$ for $J_1=2.0$. $n_c$ stays zero in the region $-0.81<J_1<2.81$, showing that there are only singlets on the bonds in the ground state, so this region is a quantum disordered dimerized phase.